Britain secures $1.2 bln of fishing opportunities in 2024 | Headlines

 - United Kingdom

-Britain will have 970 million pounds ($1.22 billion) of fishing opportunities in 2024, the Department for Environment, Food & Rural Affairs said on Friday after securing agreements with the European Union and Norway.
+Britain will have 970 million pounds ($1.22 billion) of fishing opportunities in 2024, some 70 million pounds more than 2023, the Department for Environment, Food & Rural Affairs (Defra) said on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)